rescript-lang/rescript-compiler/docs/Runtime-representation.md

 # JavaScript type exposed to OCaml

-BuckleScript exposes type safe interface to JavaScript native types.
+BuckleScript exposes type safe interfaces to JavaScript native types.
 Those can be found in the `Js` module.

 ## `Js.boolean`
   - javascript type: boolean
   - Js.true_ -> true
   - Js.false_ -> false
-  We also provide a function `Js.to_bool` to convert `Js.boolean` to ocaml `bool`
+  We also provide a function `Js.to_bool` to convert `Js.boolean` to OCaml `bool`

   ```ocaml
   val to_bool : Js.boolean -> bool